Nevada Labor Laws: Everything You Need to Know

 An employee who was fired has the option to continue their insurance coverage through COBRA or obtain a policy on the health care exchange.
 Job loss is a qualifying event that allows someone to buy a policy outside of the enrollment period.

-If you need help with Nevada labor laws, you can post your legal need on UpCounsel's marketplace.
+If you need help with Nevada labor laws, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.